 Elementary and Secondary Education

-The recently passed Every Student Succeeds Act repeals the shortfalls of No Child Left Behind.
-I am pleased that the legislation seeks to scale back the federal government’s role in K-12 education by limiting the authority of the Secretary of Education, eliminating the federal accountability system and other unsuccessful programs.
-It also reduces unnecessary testing and prohibits a federal mandate requiring states to follow Common Core.
+Signed into law in 2015, the Every Student Succeeds Act repealed the defects of No Child Left Behind.
+I am pleased that the legislation scaled back the federal government’s role in K-12 education by limiting the authority of the Secretary of Education, eliminating the federal accountability system and other unsuccessful programs.
+It also reduced unnecessary testing and prohibited a federal mandate requiring states to follow Common Core.
 Instead, the law gives states and local education leaders the authority to develop criteria and maintain responsibility for measuring the success of students and schools, addressing failures and filling learning gaps.
-Information will be made available to parents about school performance and charter and magnet school programs, so they can use the information to select the best education for their children.
+Information will be made available to parents about school performance and charter and magnet school programs, so they can use the data to select the best education for their children.
 It also protects private and home schools from needless federal intervention.

 I believe that it is imperative that Congress keep its promise and continue to fund the Individuals with Disabilities Education Act (IDEA), which is the major federal statute for the education of children with disabilities.
 IDEA both authorizes federal funding for special education and related services and, for states that accept these funds, sets out principles under which special education and related services are provided.
 The requirements in this law are detailed and numerous, so it is vital that the federal government do its part to ensure that schools have the right tools to carry out these federal mandates.
-In 2015, I fought to more than double the increase in IDEA funding, sending millions of dollars back to local school districts to help them provide services for children with special needs.
+During my time as Chairman of the Appropriations Subcommittee on Labor Health and Human Services, Education, and Related Agencies (LHHS), I fought to increase IDEA funding, sending millions of dollars back to local school districts to help them provide services for children with special needs.
+I will continue to do so as the Ranking Member.

 Supporting Higher Education

-Oklahoma's future and that of its children requires that higher education is both affordable and available for all those who desire to attend.
-Having affordable, quality higher education benefits not only Oklahomans attending college, but all Americans.
+Oklahoma's success in the future and that of its children requires that higher education is both affordable and available for all those who desire to attend.
+Access to an affordable, quality higher education benefits not only Oklahomans attending college, but all Americans.
 With a better-educated workforce, Oklahoma can attract, retain and expand high-paying jobs.
-I support increased student financial assistance and promoted cutting-edge scientific research in Oklahoma to provide more educational and economic opportunities for students.
+I support increased student financial assistance and promoting cutting-edge scientific research in Oklahoma to provide more educational and economic opportunities for students.

 Vocational and Technical Education

 Vocational and technical education is a vital component of our secondary and postsecondary educational system.
 I will continue to support the Perkins program, which prepares youth and adults for the future by building their academic and technical skills and ensuring they are equipped to proceed with postsecondary education or pursue other avenues.
-This program provides a huge federal investment in high schools across the country.
+This program provides a huge federal investment in high schools and career and technical institutions across the country.

 This program covers the cost of students living on Native American land or military bases.
 It provides payments to local governments because federal property and Native American lands are exempt from local property taxes, which is the main source of funding for most local school systems across the country.
 While the Department of Education administers Impact Aid, the Department of Defense provides additional supplemental payments for districts with large numbers of children from military families.
 Districts are eligible for these supplemental payments if at least 20 percent of their students come from military families.
 Many schools in Oklahoma rely on these funds to provide the resources to give their students a quality education.
-The Administration sought to cut those funds in 2015.
-My subcommittee protected Impact Aid and provided a modest increase in funding.
-This was critical to Oklahoma schools that serve our military population.
+The LHHS subcommittee has provided modest increases of funding to Impact Aid even when the administration threatened to cut its budget.
+This was critical to Oklahoma schools that serve our military and Native population.